Paul Marshall (investor): Personal life

 Marshall is married to Sabina de Balkany, a French national, who owns an antique shop on the King's Road in Chelsea.
-Marshall is father of former Mumford & Sons band member Winston Marshall and musician Giovanna Marshall.
+Marshall is father of former Mumford & Sons band member Winston Marshall and classically trained musician Giovanna Marshall.

 He describes himself as a "committed Church of England Christian".
-He worships at Holy Trinity Brompton, an influential evangelical church in Knightsbridge known for its wealthy congregation.
+He attends Holy Trinity Brompton, an influential evangelical church in Knightsbridge known for its wealthy congregation.
 The Church Times describes him as "a key figure in Conservative Christian circles in the UK".
 He was a founding member and donor of the St Mellitus College, and sits on the board of St Paul's Theological Centre.
 Marshall has given at least £10 million to the Church Revitalisation Trust to plant new churches in the Holy Trinity Brompton network, which as of 2024 has over 100 churches.
 A source inside the CRT described it as "promoting an evangelical agenda to the masses", and as an "antidote" to the "liberal wokery" of the Church of England.